 What is the Minimum Down Payment Required to Buy a Home in Ontario?

 You’re at that point in your life where you’re ready to settle down.
 A place to create lasting memories and plant your roots someone special.
 It’s truly an exciting time.
 So exciting in fact, that many people jump into the home-buying process without knowing exactly what they’re getting themselves into.

-Down Payment Assistance for
+Down Payment Assistance for First-Time Homeowners

 First-time homeowner?
 You’re in luck.
 We’ve rounded up the best of the best when it comes to down payment assistance available for first-time home-buyers in Ontario.

 Between our comprehensive list of government programs and NGO programs, we’re sure you’ll find something to help ease the burden of your down payment.

 The Simcoe Homeownership Program is offering forgivable loans to individuals or families purchasing a home within the county.
 Down payment assistance is 10% and valid for homes with a purchase price of $462,645 or below.No repayment of the loan is required if the home is not sold within 20-years.
 The application process is simple and can be submitted in person or via mail.